csu-cs/csci-315/docs/syllabus.md

 If a lab or project is submitted within 7 days of the deadline (and before the last day of class), the work will earn 80% credit.
 After 7 days, the work will earn 0% credit.
-Late work will **not** be accepted after April 29, 2025.
+Late work will **not** be accepted after December 8, 2025.
 Exams and papers may **not** be submitted late.

 ### Teamwork and Assistance